 Absolutely!
 Adults of all ages, as long as their gums and teeth are relatively healthy, are good candidates to receive braces or other orthodontist devices.
 Receive a consultation before deciding whether or not treatment is right for you.

 For adults, it is recommended to use ceramic (clear) braces, lingual braces (braces that are placed on the backs of the teeth), Invisalign (clear trays that slide onto the teeth and can be removed), or other similar devices.
-These type of orthodontic appliances are less visible compared to traditional metal braces.
+These types of orthodontic appliances are less visible compared to traditional metal braces.
 Your orthodontist may have other suggestions as well.

 Overall, orthodontic treatment may be available for virtually all ages, but there are some restrictions.
 Patients should have most of their adult teeth fully developed and have healthy gums and teeth.